 Files tab

-- License: Select the distribution model associated with the app among the available ones: Free, Trial, Demo, GNU, AdWare, Open Source, Full Version, or Freemium.
+- License: Select the app's distribution model: Free, Trial, Demo, GNU, AdWare, Open Source, Full Version, or Freemium.

-- Development stage: Select the development stage of the app: Final Release, RTM (Release to Manufactures), RC (Release Candidate), Beta, Alpha, or Pre-Alpha.
+- Development stage: Select the app's development stage: Final Release, RTM (Release to Manufacturers), RC (Release Candidate), Beta, Alpha, or Pre-Alpha.

-- Min/Max SDK Version (Android only): Minimum and maximum version of the Android SDK for the app to work properly.
+- Min/Max SDK Version (Android only): Minimum and maximum versions of the Android SDK required for the app to work properly.
 This field is automatically filled in.

 - Languages: Languages in which this version of the app is available.

-- Description for each language version: The changelog of the uploaded version.
-As a general rule, it gets published without changes by the Content team.
-It can be included in several languages by using the bottom tabs.
+- Description for each language version: The changelog or list of changes of the uploaded version.
+As a general rule, it will be published without changes by our Content team.
+It can be provided in several languages using the tabs below.

-Once all the fields are filled in, just click on the Submit for review button and our Content team will evaluate it and publish it in the shortest possible time.
-For more information, check out the section How long does it take to publish my app.
+Once all the fields are filled in, just click on the Submit for review button and our Content team will evaluate and publish it in the shortest time possible.
+For more information, check out the section How long does it take to publish an app on Uptodown.